European shares retreat, Casino and TF1 underperform

 "Casino is suffering from the knock-on effects of the Muddy Waters article.
 There have always been some concerns about Casino's levels of debt," said Rupert Baker, European equity sales executive at Mirabaud Securities.

-Danish oil and shipping group Maersk fell 2.9 percent, as freight prices dropped and after Danske Bank downgraded the stock to "hold", citing the fall in oil prices and the negative effects on its container businesses.

-The FTSEurofirst 300 index is up around 4 percent this year, but down 14 percent from a peak reached in April.
+The FTSEurofirst 300 index is up around 4 percent since the start of 2015 but down 14 percent from a peak reached in April.

-Economic stimulus measures from the European Central Bank have helped underpin European stock markets this year.
+Economic stimulus measures from the European Central Bank (ECB) have helped underpin European stock markets this year.

-Today's European research round-up (Additional reporting by Danilo Masoni in Milan, editing by John Stonestreet and Susan Fenton)

 April 4 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.